ranakibrahim/industry-ws-sln/README.md

 ### User & Market Research
-🔥(to be added)
+❗️(to be added)

 ### Our Solution
-🔥/product name/ was imagined with user experience as the priority; how could we as developers create a space in which financial learning was continuous and accessible?
+WealthJourney Planner was imagined with user experience as the priority; how could we as developers create a space in which financial learning was continuous and accessible?

 Our solution utilizes user input in order to generate personalized recommendations and learning materials sourced from the Wealthsimple website.
-The quiz uses a number of questions to determine where in their financial journey the user is situated, taking into consideration their short-term and long-term goals when computing a result.
+The questionnaire uses a number of questions to determine where in their financial journey the user is situated, taking into consideration their short-term and long-term goals when computing a result.

 We categorized the materials available on Weathsimple's site into seven groups based on if the user was just beginning their financial journey, or looking for more in depth knowledge to aid in portfolio growth (see below).